 Detailed account of how one should write a title, an abstract, and keywords.
 It considers writing for search engine optimization as well.
 The video transcript available through the vimeo player.

-Is the video not visible?, Try the video, Best Practices for Writing Your Article’s Title and Abstract, on vimeo.
+Is the video not visible?
+Try Best Practices for Writing Your Article’s Title and Abstract (video,11:42).

 Welcome to this IEEE author education course, which will provide some best practices for writing your article's title and abstract.
 A well written title and abstract could help your article be more visible and attractive to readers.